Buyer's guide · Practical checklist

 What should I look for when choosing a dentist?

-Choose a dentist by checking these five things first: (1) relevant credentials and registration with the appropriate industry body, (2) a minimum of 50+ public reviews averaging 4.5+, (3) transparent itemised pricing in a written quote, (4) availability within your timeframe, and (5) responsiveness to your initial enquiry.
-Shortlist 3 candidates, ask the same 5 questions of each, and choose the one that scores highest on communication and value — not just the lowest price.
+Choose a dentist by checking these five things first: (1) current registration with the appropriate Australian regulator, (2) clear written terms of engagement, (3) transparent itemised pricing in a written quote, (4) availability within your timeframe, and (5) responsiveness to your initial enquiry.
+Shortlist 3 candidates, ask the same 5 questions of each, and choose the one that scores highest on communication and value rather than just the lowest price.

 How much does a dental check-up and clean cost in Australia?